 One such building is the South Arm Post Office, which opened its doors on the 6 February 1856.

-South Arm is the spot for boating, fishing, beaches and views to the polar south.
+South Arm is the spot for boating, fishing, beaches, views to the polar south and of course the Tasmania Aurora lights.

 The township overlooks the mouth of the Derwent Estuary and the northern entrance to D’Entrecasteaux channel.